And with each night spent at your grave

 I came to your graveside and saw you in my mind warm and alive before me, alone among the angels and wearing moonlight like a solitary jewel, wrapped in its luster of newly spun silver.
 A bright spangle of stars tumbled across the night, spilling in a beaded mantle across your shoulders as you sat poised against the thick, rich black of my thoughts.

-And each of those thoughts this night is a pernicious minion, a testimony to the impulse of my arrogance, a livid bruise born of my impossible whims and desire for you, Leila; my unending love for the little girl.
+And each of those thoughts this night is a pernicious minion, a testimony to the impulse of my arrogance, a livid bruise born of my impossible whims and desire for you, Leila.
 I do not even need to conjure them; they come of their own accord, recalcitrant children set on taunting me with the possibility of what I have lost.
 How and why do you bear the careless waste of my ego?
 What do you see, night after night in me that is worth salvation?

 A world left unsaid hovers over my heart... it is born of fear and regret... tinged with the acrid wine of bitterness.
 And a sweet tangle of words behind your dead eyes, wrapped around your tongue, pulses under your skin and breaks like the heated rush of fever over me where you are poised like a faint riot of desire that tears into me without mercy.
 I deserve none at your hands... and yet you spin what should be chastisement, even rage, into a deep draught of pleasure.